wilsonliaows/docs/connectors/oracle-ebs.md

 **Fields are as follows:**

 * Connection name:

 Use something that identifies the specific Oracle EBS instance, e.g. “HR Sandbox”.

 * On-prem secure agent:

-If your Oracle EBS instance is not accessible directly from the Internet, Workato will need to connect to it via an (on-premise agent) (insert OPA doc link here).
+If your Oracle EBS instance is not accessible directly from the Internet, Workato will need to connect to it via an (on-premise agent) (/on-prem.md).
 Select the appropriate, active on-premise agent that has network access to this Oracle EBS instance.

 * Instance URL:

 The base URL where the REST services enabled on your Oracle SOA gateway can be accessed.

 * Username:

 The username that Workato will use to access the REST services on your Oracle SOA gateway.

 * Password:

-Coressponding password
+Corresponding password for the above username.

 * User service name:

 This is used only to test connectivity, as described in the (link to EBS setup section of the docs)

 2. Click **Connect**